onkelbeh/HomeAssistantRepository/README.md

 PyPI/GitHub/Sourceforge).

 ## Python 3.9 Support
-Just cloned a box for first tests. but it is too early to try bigger things, most of the dependencies from Main Repo are ready, but some are still missing.
-Forking them only for adding compatibility would get out of hand.
-So we'll just wait a bit... things are moving fast.

-## Python 3.8 Support
-Since 0.114.4 (09/2020) everything compiles fine on Python 3.8.
-Still some smaller things to clean up.
-I upgraded my production box to Python 3.8 ONLY on 2020/09/12.
-Everything looks good.
-I am doing most of the tests/work on such a box with Python 3.8 only.
+My production box now runs Python 3.9.5_p2 (18.6.2021).
+Some important modules are OK, but a lot of them are still lacking 3.9 support, I will upgrade them if they are touched, if you find your favorite components missing, just open a ticket and drop me a list.
+Also ESPHome-1.19.1 runs (with a small hack in platformio).
 During compile tests, I have all available tests turned on.
-ESPHome runs on the same box (and in the same environment) with some small patches (included in my Ebuild), the current `esphome-9999` doesn't even need a `src_prepare()`.

-## ...
-Python 3.7
-You will need at least Python 3.7.7 for running Home Assistant on Gentoo Linux.
-If you are new here, forget about 3.7, set it up straight on Python 3.8.
-With 0.108.0 I will discontinue compile tests for 3.7 (and better start with 3.9).
-I won't do any production tests anymore on Python 3.7.

-## Python 2.7 on Gentoo
+## Python <= 3.8 Support
-In August 2020 I discovered that it is now possible to remove Python 2.7 completely.
-I have done this on all my test servers and my Home Assistant Box.
-All still work like a charm.
+Since Python 3.8 support is dropped, I will do no further tests on it, you should upgrade soon.

 ## ~arm64
 By user request, I have populated an ~arm64 KEYWORD on all Ebuilds, which is (currently) completely untested.
 I know of at least two guys using it, but I got no feedback yet.
 Some day I will prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).